 Stela also stated: “I think in that sense it’s very similar to being a black American woman, except that we have another layer as a colonized country.
 We try to decolonize.
 A lot of what was built by feminists… as Angela Davis said, was built on top of our backs.
 And above all, we have today, culturally, the crushing of our culture by North American culture.
 A lot of things that we absorb kill our Brazilian culture.
 So Afrofeminists have to be decolonial too, and value things from our land here.”

-During the coronavirus lockdown, Funmilayo released three singles.
+Just before the coronavirus lockdown, in November 2019, Funmilayo released a single “NegrAção,” (“Black Action”), a beautiful song.
 In “NegrAção” (“Black Action”), a beautiful song written by Stela and inspired by the assassination of socialist politician, feminist, and human rights activist Marielle Franco, Funmilayo convey the urgent need for black women to carry on the fight for self-confidence, visibility, for decolonizing, owning their bodies, but also for love.
 The tone is defiantly political and avant-garde:

 I bleed, but I sing